We transfer your 3.5-inch floppy disks to accessible files on a USB or External Hard Drive.

 We have a very rigorous Quality Control process which gives us the confidence to say that we completely stand behind our work and guarantee the results.
 If there are any issues with the quality or performance of the digital materials created (not having to do with the physical condition of your media) we will reprocess those materials at our expense, no questions / no hassles.

-We are committed to ensuring the Privacy and Security of our clients information:
+We are overwhelmingly committed to ensuring the Safety, Security and Privacy of our clients information:

 “Working with Digital Treasures was a great experience from start to finish.
 Our company needed to get some digital conversion work done quickly and at high quality and DT delivered on both accounts.
 They made the whole process simple and stress-free and provided us with a great quality product.
 We’re already planning to do repeat business converting our old video archive and I would highly recommend their services to others.”